MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 This procedure involves uploading certain artifacts to IBM  PureApplication  System such as the required application and adapter.
 Before you begin, ensure that the artifacts are available for upload.

-**Token licensing requirements:** If you use token licensing to license {{ site.data.keys.product }}, review the requirements outlined in [Token licensing requirements for {{ site.data.keys.product_adj }} System Pattern](#token-licensing-requirements-for-ibm-mobilefirst-foundation-system-pattern) before you continue.
+**Token licensing requirements:** If you use token licensing to license {{ site.data.keys.product }}, review the requirements outlined in [Token licensing requirements for {{ site.data.keys.mf_system_pattern }}](#token-licensing-requirements-for-mobilefirst-system-pattern) before you continue.
 The deployment of this pattern fails if the license key server cannot be contacted or if insufficient license tokens are available.

 Some parameters of script packages in the template have been configured with the recommended values and are not mentioned in this section.
 For fine-tuning purposes, see more information about all the parameters of script packages in [Script packages for {{ site.data.keys.mf_server }}](#script-packages-for-mobilefirst-server).